VeryGoodOpenSource/very_good_cli/site/docs/commands/test.md

 -r, --recursive                       Run tests recursively for all nested packages.
     --[no-]optimization               Whether to apply optimizations for test performance.
                                       (defaults to on)
+-j, --concurrency                     The number of concurrent test suites run.
+                                      (defaults to "4")
+-t, --tags                            Run only tests associated with the specified tags.
     --exclude-coverage                A glob which will be used to exclude files that match from the coverage.
 -x, --exclude-tags                    Run only tests that do not have the specified tags.
     --min-coverage                    Whether to enforce a minimum coverage percentage.
     --test-randomize-ordering-seed    The seed to randomize the execution order of test cases within test files.
     --update-goldens                  Whether "matchesGoldenFile()" calls within your test methods should update the golden files.
+    --force-ansi                      Whether to force ansi output.
+If not specified, it will maintain the default behavior based on stdout and stderr.
+    --dart-define=<foo=bar>           Additional key-value pairs that will be available as constants from the String.fromEnvironment, bool.fromEnvironment, int.fromEnvironment, and double.fromEnvironment constructors.
+Multiple defines can be passed by repeating "--dart-define" multiple times.

 Run "very_good help" to see global options.
 ```